shanjingheng/test-swagger/测试报告/java_online_api_client/docs/UploadAndDownloadFilesApi.md

 <a name="orgNameAppNameChatfilesPost"></a>
 # **orgNameAppNameChatfilesPost**
-> orgNameAppNameChatfilesPost(orgName, appName, authorization, file, restrictAccess)
+> String orgNameAppNameChatfilesPost(orgName, appName, authorization, file, restrictAccess)

 Upload a File